Talking about suicide in the farming industry is tough.

 It is often said that suicide is the last stigma of mental health and, although in our most recent research, 89% of the 450 young farmers surveyed told us that the way to remove the stigma of mental ill health is by talking about it, with a topic as sensitive as suicide, there needs to be a balance…

 The problem is, the less we talk about the issue in the industry, the more we alienate people experiencing crisis and the more likely they are to act on those thoughts.
-Yet, if we get the conversation wrong – by talking about suicide insensitively or without being properly informed – we can actually add to the shame and stigma that already exists.
+Yet, if we get the conversation wrong – by talking about suicide insensitively, making false claims or without being properly informed – we can actually add to the shame and stigma that already exists and could be potentially harmful to people who are already struggling.

 Too often we are reluctant to intervene when someone we know or work with appears to be in serious distress but please be assured that asking someone if they are feeling suicidal does not put the idea into their head.
 In fact, it could be the most enormous relief to them that someone has recognised their despair.